-The regional context of the proposal should be described and illustrated on maps at suitable scales, including the supporting local and state-controlled roads, complete with road names for orientation.
+The regional context of the proposal should be described and illustrated on maps at suitable scales.

 3.1.2 Local context

 The local context of the proposal should be described and illustrated on maps at suitable scales.
 Real property descriptions of the project site should be provided.